Luke3D/CIS_PD-NDM/README.md

 Additionally, [CNNModels.ipynb](./code/CNNModels.ipynb) uses the `keras` package in training the convolutional neural networks.
 Although `keras` can be run with a CPU, for optimal performance we recommend running [CNNModels.ipynb](./code/CNNModels.ipynb) on a computer with a dedicated GPU.
 The code has been tested on the following GPUs:

-NVIDIA GeForce TITAN X
+NVIDIA GeForce GTX TITAN X

-NVIDIA GeForce 1050
+NVIDIA GeForce GTX 1050

-The runtimes were generated using a computer with 32 GB RAM, 4 cores @ 2.8 GHz (i7-7700HQ), and an NVIDIA GeForce 1050 GPU.
+The runtimes were generated using a computer with 32 GB RAM, 4 cores @ 2.8 GHz (i7-7700HQ), an NVIDIA GeForce 1050 GPU, and an internet speed of 20 Mbps.

 ## Software Requirements